 Overview of The Seville Real Estate Market

-The Seville Real Estate Market in 2025 is characterized by moderate price growth, rising transaction volume, and expanding appeal among both domestic and international buyers.
-As one of Spain’s most culturally iconic and economically stable cities, Seville continues to offer a combination of affordable entry points and steady rental demand, supported by its strategic location and livability.
+The Seville real estate market in 2026 is defined by moderate price growth, rising transaction volume, and expanding appeal among both domestic and international buyers.
+As one of Spain’s most culturally iconic and economically stable cities, Seville offers a combination of affordable entry points and steady rental demand, backed by its strategic location and genuine livability.

-As of Q2 2025, the average property price in Seville stands at approximately €2,250 per square meter, marking a 3% year-over-year increase.
+As of Q2 2026, the average property price in Seville sits at approximately €2,250 per square meter, marking a 3% year-over-year increase.

-The market remains active, with increasing buyer interest in properties suitable for long-term living and rental investment.
-A growing percentage of purchases (approximately 70%) continue to be supported by mortgage financing, indicating strong local demand and bank confidence in Seville’s housing fundamentals.
+The market stays active, with increasing buyer interest in properties suited to long-term living and rental investment.
+Around 70% of purchases are supported by mortgage financing, which tells you something important about local demand strength and bank confidence in Seville’s housing fundamentals.

-This scarcity of centrally located inventory—combined with a growing demand for properties with modern layouts, terraces, and flexible workspaces—has reinforced upward pressure on pricing.
+That scarcity of centrally located inventory, paired with growing demand for properties featuring modern layouts, terraces, and flexible workspaces, keeps upward pressure on pricing very much alive.

 - Average residential price: €2,243/sqm